 Advice on sharing your little ones moments

 How do you share those special moments and memories of your little one with your family and friends?
+I mean we all think our baby is the cutest baby.
 You want to keep them in the loop, but if you’re using online channels you also want to do it in a way that is secure and private.